ForrestDevs/BonaVista/docs/plan.md

 cart cookie expires in 7 days so we need to make a payload job to check if any cart docs are older than 7 days and not completed orders and delete them

+add suspense to shop all hottubs/swimspas + shop home page

+optimize payload calls because sometimes images dont load on the shop page

+add product link on title to cart item add thumbnail url + media id to the lineItem

+add return and exchange policy page